Tackling the organizational, legal, regulatory, and financial issues related to health care delivery is not an easy job.

 • Physician's offices

-Most health service managers work with providers, but some work with insurance companies.
+Most health service managers work with providers.
+Some work for insurance companies.

-• Compliance: Health services managers are responsible for keeping up-to-date on new laws and regulations as well as training staff on how to comply with any changes.
-Some health services managers specialize in compliance, and all health service managers must be familiar with laws and regulations to ensure compliance.
+• Compliance: Health services managers help facilities keep up-to-date on new laws and regulations.
+They also train staff on compliance, an area in which some health services managers specialize.
+All health service managers must be familiar with laws and regulations to ensure compliance.

-• Quality of care: Health services managers improve the efficiency of care and overall quality of care in their facility.
+• Quality of care: Health services managers improve the efficiency and overall quality of care in facilities.
 This may be driven by patient feedback or analysis of outcomes.
-In larger facilities, the health services manager supervise assistant administrators and work closely with physicians, nurses, specialists, lab techs, surgeons, and other workers to develop strategies for improving care.
+In larger facilities, the health services manager supervises assistant administrators and work closely with physicians, nurses, specialists, lab techs, surgeons, and others to develop strategies to improve care.

-• Health insurance: Some health services managers specialize in insurance and work with billing on issues related to everything from reimbursement negotiation and contract renewals to documentation compliance and patient access.
+• Health insurance: Some health services managers specialize in insurance.
+They work with billing on issues related to everything from reimbursement negotiation and contract renewals to documentation compliance and patient access.

-• Organization: Health services managers are responsible for creating work schedules for the providers at a practice, monitoring capacity of facilities, and overseeing the use of available resources to ensure that patient needs are met as effectively as possible.
+• Organization: Health services managers are responsible for creating work schedules for providers, monitoring facilities capacity, and overseeing the use of available resources to ensure that patient needs are met effectively.
 They may also be responsible for keeping and organizing facility records.

 • Finance: Health service managers may create and manage budgets, handle budgetary issues, track a facility's finances, ensure that departments are working within budgetary constraints, and monitor billing.